 As our office warehouse is not accessible to the public and hazardous with heavy stock movement.
 We have set up a separate experimental room in an office building nearby for trials and training.
+Do note that our team is always overseas for training and events.
+There might not be any close dates available.

 The experimental room is entirely for information and educational purpose; no sales are made on site.
 Service and sessions are free.